 To the right of the surf club are the tables for registration.
 They are clearly marked.
 Head over and introduce yourself to the great volunteers.
 There will be a small form to fill out ( you can save time by printing it off at home/doing it online) and a cost of $10 per surfer.

-Each surfer will get a yellow rash vest marked with participant.
+Each surfer will get a yellow rash vest marked with participant and a wrist band with your name.

-Each carer/support person will get a grey vest.
+Each carer/support person will get a grey vest and a wrist band with your name.

-You may also get a wrist band if you are unable to float.
+You may also get an extra wrist band if you are unable to float.

 You are all signed up Congratulations!